The Highway Code

 Road Markings

-For learner drivers the Highway Code is almost like a bible and learning it thoroughly can only seek to help with the task of learning to drive.
+For learner drivers the Highway Code is almost like a bible and learning it thoroughly will help you pass your test and keep safe on the roads.

-Also the Department of Transport operate an online version of the Highway Code which includes links to the Theory Test website where you can undertake practice tests to see if your knowledge is at – or beyond - the desired level.
+The Department of Transport also operates an online version of the Highway Code which includes links to the Theory Test website where you can undertake practice tests to see if your knowledge is at – or beyond - the desired level.